Xeom/edil/doc/commands.md

  - Load a config file

-Configuration files are just lists of commands, one on each line, that are run by edil.
+Configuration files are just lists of commands, one on each line, that are run by Edil.
 The commands are run just as if they were typed after pressing `Ctrl+X`.
 Blank lines, and those starting with a `#` symbol are ignored.